 Today, less than 60 gardens remain, of which nine were collectively designated a UNESCO World Heritage Site in 1997.

-The “Classical Gardens of Suzhou” include the Humble Administrator’s Garden, Lingering Garden, Net Master’s Garden, the Mountain Villa with Embracing Beauty, the Canglang Pavilion, the Lion Grove Garden, the Garden of Cultivation, the Couple’s Garden Retreat, and the Retreat & Reflection Garden.
+The “Classical Gardens of Suzhou” include the Mountain Villa with Embracing Beauty, the Garden of Cultivation, and the Retreat & Reflection Garden – all bearing poetic names that end up with literal English translations.
 Dating from the 11th to 19th century, these exquisite creations are regarded as masterpieces of the Chinese “Mountain and Water” gardens 山水园.

 We set aside one day for garden-hopping as AB had to work on the other days.
 We decided to visit a couple of the UNESCO gardens and two lesser known gardens to see if there were any discernible differences to casual visitors like ourselves who do not have a profound knowledge of this art, or would the saying “if you’ve seen one, you’ve seen them all” hold true.